sinny777/security-camera/README.md

 After the initial start use below command for running container as motion detection:
 `docker exec -it -d camera bash entrypoint.sh motion`

+To Open a command prompt inside CONTAINER
+`docker exec -it -d camera bash`

 TO STOP CONTAINER

 `docker stop camera`